dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 Ready to process requests
 ```

-On the DENT-Authenticator open an access point by running the `hostapd.conf` file:
+On the DENT-Authenticator, open an access point by running the `hostapd.conf` file:

 ```
 root@localhost:~# hostapd /etc/hostapd/hostapd.conf -B -d